davidmigloz/spamming-scenario-agents/README.md

 #### Part 2

-- Looking for the messages of an specific SA before processing the rest of messages doesn't seem to vary the execution time, at least with the amount of messages and sizes that we tested.
+- Looking for the messages of a specific SA before processing the rest of messages doesn't seem to vary the execution time, at least with the amount of messages and sizes that we tested.

 #### General